 If you would like to be considered for tuition remission, your complete application and all supplementary materials must be received no later than January 1, 2020.

 Applications submitted between January 2, 2020 and April 1, 2020 will not be considered for tuition remission.

 The final deadline for all applications for Fall 2020 admission is April 1, 2020.

 Please note: If you are awarded the Truman Scholarship, Georgetown University will provide a match of up to $30,000 to cover cost-of-education expenses, e.g. tuition and related fees, living expenses, textbooks, etc.

-A 2–3 page academic statement of purpose addressing in detail your intellectual interests, proposed topic(s) of graduate study, and rationale for your suitability for specific funding package(s) if applicable.
+A 2–3 page academic statement of purpose (single or double spaced) addressing in detail your intellectual interests, proposed topic(s) of graduate study, and clear rationale for your suitability for tuition remission (if applicable).
 While the Graduate School's online application specifies a 500-word statement, please defer to these departmental guidelines.

-Three letters of recommendation, which should come from academic sources able to comment on the applicant's ability to think critically and to analyze texts; letters from employers, friends, or family members are not acceptable.
+Three letters of recommendation, which should come from academic sources only able to comment on your ability to think critically and to analyze texts; letters from employers, friends, or family members are NOT acceptable.

 GRE scores less than five years old (the Subject Test in English Literature is not required)

 Transcripts: Applicants are required to upload to the application system unofficial transcripts from all undergraduate and graduate institutions attended.
 Do not send electronic or paper copies of your transcripts before receiving an offer of admission.
 Review the unofficial transcript requirements for additional details and FAQs.